New Results on Equilibria in Strategic Candidacy: Conclusions

+An important issue for further research is a characterization of all rules for which the existence of a pure Nash equilibrium is guaranteed, at least for an odd number of voters.
+We know that not only it contains Copeland, as well as the rule defiend by the sophisticated winner of the successive elimination rule; these two rules do not have much in common, which suggests that such a characterization could be highly complex.

-Many open problems remain, especially Borda with more than 4 candidates.
-Another issue for further research is the study of the set of states that can be reached by some (\emph{e.g.} best response) dynamics starting from the set or all potential candidates.
+Another issue is the study of the set of states that can be reached by some (\emph{e.g.} best response) dynamics starting from the set or all potential candidates.
 In some cases, even when the existence of NE is guaranteed (\emph{e.g.} for Copeland), we could already come up with examples such that none is reachable by a sequence of best responses.
 But other types of dynamics may be studied.
-Another issue for further research is the computational complexity of deciding whether there is an NE or SNE.
+Another issue for further research is the computational complexity of deciding whether there is an NE or SE.

+Finally, a recent line of research, dealing with a setting where not only candidates, but also voters, are strategic players, has been investigated by Brill and Conitzer \cite{BrillConitzerAAAI2015}.